betoFlores58/betoFlores58/README.md

-- 👋 Hi, I’m @betoFlores58, Mobile Developer Jr.
+- 👋 Hi, I’m @betoFlores58, Front End and Mobile Developer.
 - 👀 I’m interested in mobile and web development.
 - 🌱 I’m currently learning and improving react native and angular skills.
 - 💞️ I’m looking to collaborate on any interesting project focused on mobile.